-- 134. The report will continue to be adopted at a public meeting of the Security Council, at which members of the Council who wish to do so may comment on the work of the Council for the period covered by the report.
-The President of the Council for the month in which the report is presented to the General Assembly will also make reference to the verbatim record of the Council's discussion prior to its adoption of the annual report. - 135.
-The Secretariat should post the current annual report of the Security Council on the United Nations website.
+- 135. The Secretariat should post the current annual report of the Security Council on the United Nations website.
 The relevant web page should be updated to provide the information as necessitated under future notes issued by the President of the Security Council with respect to the annual report. - 136.
 The members of the Security Council recognize the value of a monthly assessment of each presidency in providing as much information as possible on the main aspects of the work of the Council during that month, which can be useful in the preparation of the annual report.
 Each presidency is encouraged to prepare its monthly assessment soon after the end of the presidency in a timely manner and to include a concise summary in its monthly assessment. - 137.
-If appropriate, the President of the Security Council will continue the practice of not scheduling meetings or informal consultations of the Council on the first day of the debate on the report in the General Assembly.

-- 138. The members of the Security Council encourage the President of the Security Council in charge of the presentation of the report to the General Assembly to report to Council members on relevant suggestions and observations raised during the General Assembly debate on the annual report. - 139.
+If appropriate, the President of the Security Council will continue the practice of not scheduling meetings or informal consultations of the Council on the first day of the debate on the report in the General Assembly. - 138.
+The members of the Security Council encourage the President of the Security Council in charge of the presentation of the report to the General Assembly to report to Council members on relevant suggestions and observations raised during the General Assembly debate on the annual report. - 139.
 The members of the Security Council encourage continuing efforts to ensure the inclusion in the annual report of more substantive information on the Council's work.
 The Secretariat is encouraged to advise, at least once a year, the Informal Working Group on Documentation and Other Procedural Questions on the preparation of the draft annual report, including ways to improve its structure in a cost-efficient way and to take into account the publication of relevant information on the United Nations website.
 The members of the Security Council will continue their consideration of other suggestions concerning improvements to the annual report and related activities.

-X III.
+XIII.
 Incoming elected members

-- 140. The Security Council invites the newly elected members of the Council to observe all meetings of the Council and its subsidiary hodies and the informal consultations of the whole for a period of three months, as from 1 October immediately preceding their term of membership.
-The Council also invites the Secretariat to provide all relevant communications of the Council to the newly elected members during the above-mentioned period. - 141.
+- 140. The Security Council invites the newly elected members of the Council to observe all meetings of the Council and its subsidiary bodies and the informal consultations of the whole for a period of three months, as from 1 October immediately preceding their term of membership.^{xii} The Council also invites the Secretariat to provide all relevant communications of the Council to the newly elected members during the above-mentioned period.^{xiii} - 141.
 Notwithstanding the foregoing measure, the Security Council will not invite the newly elected members to a specific private meeting of the Council or to specific informal consultations of the whole if a request to that effect is made by a member of the Council where exceptional circumstances exist.
 The newly elected members will not be invited to the meetings of the Council or the informal consultations of the whole related to the selection and appointment of the Secretary-General.
-The newly elected members may be invited to the monthly luncheon with the Secretary-General held in December immediately preceding their term of membership, at the discretion of the President of the Council for that month.

-142. The Security Council invites the Secretariat to continue to take appropriate measures to familiarize the newly elected members with the work of the Council and its subsidiary bodies, including by providing briefing materials and holding seminars before they begin to attend Council meetings.
+The newly elected members may be invited to the monthly luncheon with the Secretary-General held in December immediately preceding their term of membership, at the discretion of the President of the Council for that month.^{xiv} - 142.
+The Security Council invites the Secretariat to continue to take appropriate measures to familiarize the newly elected members with the work of the Council and its subsidiary bodies, including by providing briefing materials and holding seminars before they begin to attend Council meetings.